 In simple terms, here are some trends that have historically occurred (NOTE: each future event is an independent event and anything could happen, these are just trends to watch for; do your own research and make your own investment choices):

-The main currency in cryptocurrency markets is Bitcoin (fiat currency, ethereum, and Tether are also used, but Bitcoin is the primary currency).
+The main currency in the cryptocurrency markets is Bitcoin (fiat currency, ethereum, and tether are also used, but Bitcoin is the primary currency).
 Given this, alts tend to fund Bitcoin runs and Bitcoin tends to fund alt runs.
 Given this relationship, Bitcoin price movements (or lack thereof) tend to effect altcoin prices.

 When Bitcoin goes up quickly, it will likely:

 - Suppress or depress alts as money flows into Bitcoin (alts might hold their dollar value, but they will tend to lose BTC value);

 - Or, take alts along for the ride (generally true when a new wave of adoption is occurring).
 This is the number one thing we are looking for in crypto, a market wide bull market.
 When BTC and alts go up you generally are better off being in alts (because they tend to outpace BTC’s gains).

 When Bitcoin goes down quickly (for example after a highly anticipated fork), it will likely: